Syncope (medicine): Vasovagal syncope

-Vasovagal (situational) syncope is one of the most common types which may occur in response to any of a variety of triggers, such as scary, embarrassing or uneasy situations, during blood drawing, or moments of sudden unusually high stress.
-There are many different syncope syndromes which all fall under the umbrella of vasovagal syncope related by the same central mechanism.
+Vasovagal (situational) syncope is one of the most common types, which may occur in response to any of a variety of triggers, such as scary, embarrassing or uneasy situations, during blood drawing, or moments of sudden, unusually high stress.
+There are many different syncope syndromes that all fall under the umbrella of vasovagal syncope related by the same central mechanism.
 First, the person is usually predisposed to decreased blood pressure by various environmental factors.
-A lower than expected blood volume, for instance, from taking a low-salt diet in the absence of any salt-retaining tendency.
-Or heat causing vaso-dilation and worsening the effect of the relatively insufficient blood volume.
+A lower than expected blood volume, for instance, from taking a low-salt diet in the absence of any salt-retaining tendency, or heat causing vaso-dilation and worsening the effect of the relatively insufficient blood volume.
 The next stage is the adrenergic response.
 If there is underlying fear or anxiety (e.g., social circumstances), or acute fear (e.g., acute threat, needle phobia), the vaso-motor centre demands an increased pumping action by the heart (flight or fight response).
-This is set in motion via the adrenergic (sympathetic) outflow from the brain, but the heart is unable to meet requirements because of the low blood volume, or decreased return.
+This is set in motion via the adrenergic (sympathetic) outflow from the brain, but the heart is unable to meet requirements because of the low blood volume or decreased return.
 A feedback response to the medulla is triggered via the afferent vagus nerve.
-The high (ineffective) sympathetic activity is thereby modulated by vagal (parasympathetic) outflow leading to excessive slowing of heart rate.
-The abnormality lies in this excessive vagal response causing loss of blood flow to the brain.
+The high (ineffective) sympathetic activity is thereby modulated by vagal (parasympathetic) outflow, leading to excessive slowing of heart rate.
+The abnormality lies in this excessive vagal response, causing loss of blood flow to the brain.
 The tilt-table test typically evokes the attack.
-Avoiding what brings on the syncope and possibly greater salt intake is often all that is needed.
+Avoiding what provokes the syncope and possibly greater salt intake is often all that is needed.

 Associated symptoms may be felt in the minutes leading up to a vasovagal episode and are referred to as the prodrome.
-These consist of light-headedness, confusion, pallor, nausea, salivation, sweating, tachycardia, blurred vision, and sudden urge to defecate among other symptoms.
+These consist of light-headedness, confusion, pallor, nausea, salivation, sweating, tachycardia, blurred vision, and a sudden urge to defecate, among other symptoms.

 Vasovagal syncope can be considered in two forms: